geoserver/geoserver/doc/en/developer/source/programming-guide/testing/index.rst

     }

-In the above example the ``assumeNotNull`` method will throw back an exception telling JUnit to simply forgo execution of the test.
+In the above example the ``assumeNotNull`` method will throw back an exception telling JUnit to skip execution of the test.